A Brief History of DNA Testing

 Y Chromosome Based Tests

 While the traditional STR based methodology is still the most common technique in use today, there are situations when specialized techniques are needed.
 One such technique is Y chromosome testing.
+This technique tests DNA for the presence of Y chromosomes, which would identify the DNA as a male’s.
 In forensics, the most common use of this method is in rape cases.
 The biological samples recovered after a rape are a complex mix of cells from both the victim and the rapist.
 In order to get a clean DNA profile from the perpetrator alone, it is necessary to separate this mix.
 A standard technique in these situations is to use a chemical that digests most cells but has no effect on sperm cells.
 However, in some cases, such as when the rapist has had a vasectomy, or when very little sperm can be recovered, this isn’t possible.
 In the case of a female rape victim, a Y chromosome test can then be used.
 Because women lack the Y chromosome, the results of the test will only reflect the male DNA in the sample.